-- 1 To install the PCle expansion card: - a Insert the PCIe expansion card to the connector on the system board [1]. - b Secure the PCIe expansion card by pushing the card retention latch until it clicks into place [2]. - c Repeat the steps to install any additional PCIe expansion card.
+- 1 To install the PCIe expansion card: - a Insert the PCIe expansion card to the connector on the system board [1]. - b Pull the release latch backward to open [2]. - c Secure the PCIe expansion card by pushing the card retention latch until it clicks into place [3].